bgentry/showoff-pusher/Readme.md

 ## Usage

-In your browser, visit the following URL:
+In your browser, visit the following URL to control the presentation:

 `http://myapp.herokuapp.com/presenter?presenter=SHOWOFF_SECRET`

-By default, `SHOWOFF_SECRET` is `PleaseChangeMe`
+By default, `SHOWOFF_SECRET` is `PleaseChangeMe`.

+Your users will be able to follow along with the presentation by visiting `http://myapp.herokuapp.com/`

+## Notes
+Adapted from lmarburger's gist: https://gist.github.com/1180118